tunnel data flow

 Refill

-Whenever an idle stream is consumed, the box opens a replacement to keep K parked.
+Each time the edge consumes an idle stream, the box opens a replacement to keep K streams parked.
 The control stream also carries heartbeats and pool-low requests.

 Frame format

-An empty slug means “assign me a random memorable slug” — the least-friction default.
-The session token is a short-lived JWT carrying the user id, device id (for the device gate), and plan; the edge verifies it on reg.
+An empty slug means “assign me a random memorable slug”.
+This is the default with the least friction.
+The session token is a short-lived JWT.
+It carries the user id, the device id (for the device gate), and the plan.
+The edge checks the token on reg.

 Tunnel types

 The headline type.
-The edge terminates public TLS, routes by Host header / SNI to the registered slug, and bridges each public connection onto a parked stream.
-WebSocket upgrade, SSE, and chunked transfer pass through cleanly — each public connection is its own stream.
+The edge terminates public TLS.
+It routes by Host header / SNI to the registered slug.
+It bridges each public connection onto a parked stream.
+WebSocket upgrade, SSE, and chunked transfer pass through cleanly, because each public connection is its own stream.
 Wildcard TLS covers *.clutchcall.dev, so every slug gets automatic HTTPS.

-A remote port maps straight to a local TCP service — SSH, Postgres, a game server.
-No HTTP parsing: the edge allocates (or routes) a public port and splices each accepted TCP connection onto a parked stream as an opaque byte pipe.
-Backpressure is honoured per stream (the read side pauses when the peer can’t take more).
+A remote port maps straight to a local TCP service, for example SSH, Postgres, or a game server.
+There is no HTTP parsing.
+The edge allocates or routes a public port.
+It splices each accepted TCP connection onto a parked stream as an opaque byte pipe.
+Each stream honors backpressure: the read side pauses when the peer cannot take more.

-Two boxes link directly, with the edge out of the byte path.
-On the same subnet, discovery is mDNS (a _clutchcall._udp.local service) and the boxes dial over the LAN.
-Across NATs, each side STUN-gathers its reflexive candidate, publishes it to a rendezvous keyed by a shared pair-id, then both punch and the QUIC engine rebinds the same port.
-Endpoint-independent (cone) NATs work directly; symmetric NATs fall back to the relayed path.
+Two boxes link directly.
+The edge stays out of the byte path.
+On the same subnet, discovery uses mDNS (a _clutchcall._udp.local service), and the boxes dial over the LAN.
+Across NATs, each side gathers its reflexive candidate with STUN.
+It publishes the candidate to a rendezvous keyed by a shared pair-id.
+Both sides then punch, and the QUIC engine rebinds the same port.
+Endpoint-independent (cone) NATs work directly.
+Symmetric NATs fall back to the relayed path.

 Control plane vs data plane